VisualTech48/RatOS/site/docs/IDEX_Post_Configuration.md

 ## Stepper Direction
 > [!CAUTION]
 > Do not HOME the device YET!
 IDEX requires a lot of safety checks before we get to homing!
-Failing to heed this configuration may result in injuries or damage to your machine!
+Failing to heed and check proper configuration may result in injuries or damage to your machine!

 > [!WARNING]
-> Ensure that before any movement, place your **gantry**, **X** and **DC** to have enough clearance for test movements, refer to the below kinematics picture for an example.
+> Ensure that before any movement, to place your **gantry**, **X** and **DC** to have enough clearance for test movements, refer to the below kinematics picture for an example.

 The expected directions for our Hybrid Printer Kinematics, keep that in mind when doing movement testing.